KDTechniques/FetchBook/README.md

 - **Stable Identifiers**: Leveraged stable identifiers (e.g., unique IDs) for recipe items in lists.
 This helps SwiftUI optimize view updates and animations, ensuring that the UI remains responsive when the underlying data changes.

 - **Potential for Further Optimization**: I could have improved performance even further by eliminating the `SwiftUI-Shimmer` and `YouTubeiOSPlayerHelper` dependencies, reducing the overall complexity and overhead in the app.

+- **Actor for API Service**: Converted the `RecipeAPIService` class to an `actor`, ensuring thread-safe operations, efficient concurrency management in asynchronous data fetching within SwiftUI views, and preventing data races and other concurrency-related issues.

+- **URL Request with Caching Policies**: Implemented URL request with caching policies in fetchRecipeData.
+The URLRequest is initialized with a cache policy of `.reloadIgnoringCacheData` and a timeout interval of 10 seconds and got rid of HTTP caching to reduce cache usage, complying with a user requirement.
+This ensures efficient data fetching while minimizing unnecessary network requests and reducing the risk of stale data.

+- **Non-Persistent WebView Data Store**: Configured `WKWebView` to use a `non-persistent` data store, preventing caching and reducing storage usage.
+This change, along with sharing the process pool, aligns with user requirements for minimized cache usage and improved performance.

 ## ⏰ Time Spent
 I decided to invest more than 4-5 hours into this project because there was no strict deadline for the exercise.
 I wanted to put forth my maximum effort to create something I love.
 Even though this isn’t a production app, I treated it with the same seriousness and dedication as I would for any professional project.
 This approach reflects my strengths and a weakness of mine—I take projects very seriously and strive to deliver beautiful outcomes, whether it's a full-fledged app or a simple console application.